vesperale1112/MedicalNER-Qwen3/schemas/treatment_article_kg_screening_prompt.md

 - Use only the supplied text; do not add medical knowledge or infer a fact from co-mention.
 - Preserve negation, uncertainty, population limits, and conflicting claims.
 - Do not convert correlation to causation, co-occurrence to progression, treatment efficacy to recommendation or indication, comparison to differential diagnosis, the measurement tool itself to a symptom, or an aim to a finding.
 - First-line, second-line, recommendation, contraindication, diagnosis, causality, and direction must be explicit.
-General efficacy does not establish Medication.indication, Treatment.indication, or recommended_for.
 - An isolated or temporally associated adverse event does not establish Medication.side_effects or causes_side_effect; attribution or recognized association must be explicit.
-- Study-cohort metadata alone does not qualify: participant demographics, eligibility, baseline history, intervention arms, outcome findings, and study design reported only to describe this study.
+- Study-cohort metadata alone does not qualify: participant demographics, eligibility, baseline history, intervention assignment, and study design.
+An outcome qualifies only if it directly supports an active relation or reusable property; being an RCT or meta-analysis outcome neither qualifies nor disqualifies it.
 Patient.age never triggers KEEP by itself.
 - A relation not listed in ACTIVE RELATIONS cannot be emitted; route a genuinely plausible but ambiguous relation to REVIEW.
 - Entity/value mentions and evidence must be contiguous exact spans copied from the input; never rewrite, use ellipses, or omit intervening words.

-Examples:
+Other examples:

 - "Drug X is recommended as first-line treatment for disease Y" -> KEEP relation, first_line_for.
 - "Nausea is a recognized side effect of Drug X" -> KEEP property, Medication.side_effects.
 - "Participants were aged 7 to 10 years" -> not KEEP by itself; study-cohort age is metadata.
-- "Drug X improved disease Y" -> neither recommended_for nor Medication.indication by itself.

 OUTPUT